avoidwork/tenso/README.md

 Final modifications can be made to a response body after `hypermedia()` by overriding `tenso.final(req, res, body)`.

 ## REST / Hypermedia
 Hypermedia is a prerequisite of REST, and is best described by the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).
-Tensō will automagically paginate Arrays of results, or parse Entity representations for keys that imply relationships, and create the appropriate Objects in the `link` Array, as well as the `Link` HTTP header.
+Tenso will automagically paginate Arrays of results, or parse Entity representations for keys that imply relationships, and create the appropriate Objects in the `link` Array, as well as the `Link` HTTP header.
 Object keys that match this pattern: `/_(guid|uuid|id|uri|url)$/` will be considered hypermedia links.

 For example, if the key `user_id` was found, it would be mapped to `/users/:id` with a link `rel` of `related`.

-Tensō will bend the rules of REST when using authentication strategies provided by passport.js, or CSRF if is enabled, because they rely on a session.
+Tenso will bend the rules of REST when using authentication strategies provided by passport.js, or CSRF if is enabled, because they rely on a session.
 Session storage is in memory, or Redis.
 You have the option of a stateless or stateful API.

 Hypermedia processing of the response body can be disabled as of `10.2.0`, by setting `req.hypermedia = false` via middleware.

 ## Browsable API / Renderers / Serializers
-Tensō 1.4.0 added a few common format renderers, such as CSV, HTML, YAML, & XML.
+Tenso 1.4.0 added a few common format renderers, such as CSV, HTML, YAML, & XML.
 The HTML interface is a browsable API!
 You can use it to verify requests & responses, or simply poke around your API to see how it behaves.

 Custom renderers can be registered with `server.renderer('mimetype', fn);` or directly on `server.renderers`.
 The parameters for a renderer are `(req, res, arg)`.
 Custom serializes can be registered with `server.serializer('mimetype', fn);` or directly on `server.serializers`.
 The parameters for a serializer are `(arg, err, status = 200, stack = false)`; if `arg` is `null` then `err` must be an `Error` & `stack` determines if the response body is the `Error.message` or `Error.stack` property.